-Each program includes curriculum for guided or self-directed lessons, which is all available for free below.
-Some programs also include opportunities to take part in field trips to Crystal Cove.
+Each program includes curriculum for guided or self-directed lessons and opportunities to take part in field trips to Crystal Cove.

 We also offer free online workshops for educators to prepare you to deliver the program to your students!